wrcarpenter/Z-Spread/README.md

 ### Interpolate Semi-Annual Treasury Par-Yield Rates

 Given usable rates data, the first step is now to create a interpolated series with semi-annual increments.
 Practicioners can choose between various spline methods but the two most popular are linear or spline.
-This project chooses to employ spline interpolation.
+This project employs spline interpolation.

 ![Image](https://github.com/wrcarpenter/Z-Spread/blob/main/Images/Interpolated-Treasury-Curve.png)